-1. What are the mission and goals of the program(s)?

-The mission of the Culinary Arts Management Training Program is to provide a quality education ensuring that students possess the skills necessary to become leaders in the fields of food service and hospitality industry.
+1. What are the mission, goals and objectives of the program(s)?
+The mission of the Baking and Pastry Program is to provide a quality education ensuring that students possess the skills necessary to become leaders in the fields of the baking and pastry field.
 The program builds upon a strong foundation of skills that aid the graduates in overall work readiness.

-The basis for the curricula at the Oregon Coast Culinary Institute is a hands-on approach to cuisine and cooking.
-Students are trained in culinary arts, sanitation and safety skills, customer service, and management skills as they relate to hospitality and food services.
+The basis for the curricula at the Oregon Coast Culinary Institute is a hands-on approach to baking and pastry.
+Students are trained in courses, inclusive of yeast raised products, laminated doughs, breakfast pastries, a variety of cakes fillings and icings, a variety of egg and dairy products in hot and cold desserts, fried products, pastry products, chocolate and sugar, convenience and mixed basis, cost control purchasing, supervision and safety skills, customer service, and management skills as they relate to hospitality and food services.
 The program provides general education in communication and writing skills, math skills, and concepts of computing and lifelong wellness.
-Through this comprehensive curriculum, students are prepared and eligible for employment in culinary arts.
+Through this comprehensive curriculum, students are prepared and eligible for employment in baking and pastry fields.

-2. How do the mission and goals of the program(s) fit with the institution of which it is a part?
+2. How do the mission, goals and objectives of the program(s) fit with the institution of which it is a part?

 The mission and goals of the program correspond well with the mission and goals of the college.
-Both focus on providing students with a comprehensive education that fosters lifelong learning and educational opportunities.
+Both OCCI and the college focus on providing students with a comprehensive education that fosters lifelong learning and educational opportunities.
 Both support and promote the program's partnership and collaboration with members of business and industry.
 Additionally, both support the integration of students into industry positions to gain experience in a real-world setting.
-As the program's mission and goals are re-evaluated, special attention is made to ensure the connection to the college's mission and goals.
+As the program's mission and goals are reevaluated, special attention is made to ensure the connection to the college's mission and goals.

 Southwestern maintains a comprehensive curriculum in this program.
-While the program is intended for employment in the field, the curriculum also supports transfer to the four-year colleges and universities within Oregon and those outside the state with which the program has been articulated.
+While the program is intended for employment in the field, the curriculum also supports transfer to the four-year colleges and universities within Oregon.

 Oregon Coast Culinary Institute (OCCI) also maintains a professional program to meet the needs of local business and industry.
 OCCI offers credit and non-credit opportunities appropriate to the needs of the bay area community.
 To do so has required college commitment of resources to ensure that labs and kitchen facilities are adequate to provide a quality learning experience for students and to meet the goals of the department.
 3. How are the goals and objectives kept current with industry's requirements?
 Include in your answer the frequency and methods of their review.